Skip to main content

 Biography - 'National Contributors' History Important Days Modern Indian History National Days

-Last updated on September 29th, 2025 Posted on by 14519
+Last updated on April 25th, 2026 Posted on by 19535

 lal bahadur shastri 2025

-• He was born on October 2, 1904 in Mughalsarai (Pandit Deen Dayal Upadhyaya Nagar), a small railway town in Varanasi Uttar Pradesh.
-His father was a teacher who passed away when he was just one and a half years old.
-His mother, who was still in her twenties, moved to her father’s house with her three kids and settled down there.
+• His father was a teacher who passed away when he was just one and a half years old & his mother, who was still in her twenties, moved to her father’s house with her three kids and settled down there.
+He was known as Nanhe, or ‘little one’ at home.

-• He was known as Nanhe, or ‘little one’ at home.
-His education in his small town was not remarkable in any manner due to the poverty that dogged him, despite of it he had a happy childhood.
-For attending high school, he left to Varanasi.
+• His education in his small town was not remarkable in any manner due to the poverty that dogged him, despite it, he had a happy childhood.
+To attend high school, he left for Varanasi.

-• Later, he joined the Kashi Vidya Peeth in Varanasi, one of the institutions set up in defiance of the British rule.
+• Later, he joined the Kashi Vidya Peeth in Varanasi, one of the institutions set up in defiance of British rule.
 There, he came under the influence of the nationalists and the greatest intellectuals of the country.
-Further, ‘Shastri’ was awarded bachelor’s degree by the same Institution.
+Further, ‘Shastri’ was awarded a bachelor’s degree by the same Institution.

 121st lal bahadur shastri jayanti 2025

-Timeline of Lal Bahadur Shastri’s life and Contributions
+Timeline of Lal Bahadur Shastri’s Life and Contributions

 Year/DateEvent/RoleDetails and Achievements